 The report on the further studies on the coastal defences at Thorpeness being carried out by Mott McDonald on behalf of SCDC was expected by the end of 2016.
-See Suffolk Coastal District Council's website for the latest news on the coastal protection work.
+See East Suffolk Council's website for the latest news on the coastal protection work.

 Older news following the Public Consultation at the end of 2013 and subsequent progress, Bill Parker provided this update in April 2014:

 I would like to bring you up to date with the latest information on the management of the coast at Thorpeness.

 Since the tidal surge last December (2013) we have been fortunate to have had persistent southerly winds that has helped rebuild the beach naturally and it is now quite healthy.
 However this does not mean that we are not undertaking more works along this stretch of coast or making progress on plans for its longer term management.

 This week Mackleys (our contractors) will be working to make safe the damaged gabions (rock filled wire baskets) by securing loose mesh layers, removing loose/projecting ends and reducing the significant voids in intact mesh cages.

 Next week they will move shingle to cover the white geo-bag frontage (phase 1) as a priority and also the brown (phase 2) bags to help protect them.